iuf/xstyle/rules.md

 The Chief Judge composes the Judging Table for each starting group.
 All judges can be active competitors or non-competitors.
 Preferred are people with judging experience and competitors.
-Non-Competitors can apply for beeing a judge by contacting the Chief Judge in advance.
+Non-Competitors can apply for being a judge by contacting the Chief Judge in advance.
 The Chief Judge sets the application deadline.
 It is recommended that every starting group gets judged by another starting group.
 The judging table consists of at least 5 Judges.